Low temperature universality in disordered solids: Relation to experiments

+{\it Amorphous systems and glasses}: Experimentally, there is overwhelming support to the notion that the universal phonon attenuation at low temperatures is equivalent in disordered lattices and amorphous solids.
+This strongly suggests that the mechanism leading to universality is intrinsic to the disordered state of matter, and is the same in both systems.
+One can therefore expect that one model would be relevant to both disordered lattices and amorphous solids.
+Our model is derived microscopically for the disordered lattices.
+We argue here that although amorphous solids lack long range order, and exact symmetries on any scale, it is plausible that our model describes well their low temperature characteristics.

-(iii) {\it Amorphous systems and glasses}: While amorphous materials show no long range order, local order with a lattice bond coordination number does exist except at defect sites, and inter-site distances are hardly altered from lattice values.
-This is true even in strongly amorphous $Si$, where $\delta a/\bar{a} \sim 0.03$ for nearest neighbours, and $\sim 0.1$ for 2nd nearest neighbours ($\bar{a}$ is the regular lattice value as before) and the nearest-neighbour bond angle differs by a maximum of $10\%$.
-Now our results depend essentially on the distinction between $S$ and $\tau$ defects, and rely on local properties of the system (e.g. contributions to $\gamma_{\rm w}$ from disorder diminish like $\sim 1/r^4$; see Supplementary Information).
-Thus neither $J_o$ nor $g$ are strongly affected by amorphicity.
+While amorphous materials do not show long range order, local order with a lattice bond coordination number does exist, except at defect sites, and inter-site distances are hardly altered from lattice values.
+For example, in amorphous Si, $\delta a/a_o \sim 0.03 (0.1)$ for nearest (next nearest) neighbors \cite{TB12}, and the nearest-neighbor bond angle differs by a maximum of $10\%$.
+Now, our results depend essentially on the distinction between $S$ and $\tau$ defects and rely on local properties of the system (contributions to $\gamma_{\tau}$, resulting from deviations from inversion symmetry, are random and decrease as $1/r^4$, see App.~\ref{SEC:TLSPhonon}).
+Thus, neither $J_o$ nor $g$ is strongly affected by amorphicity.

 This allows us to make some clear predictions for amorphous systems.
-First, if inversion-symmetric TLSs do exist therein, then our model predicts amorphous systems will also show universality with similar values of $T_U$ and $C_o$.
-Second, one should find two types of defect excitations, differing by $\sim 10^2$ in their coupling to phonons, and with the densities of states given in Figs. 3, 4.
-Conversely, universality should be absent in amorphous systems without inversion-symmetric TLSs.
+First, if nearly inversion-symmetric TLSs do exist therein, then our model predicts that amorphous systems will also show universality with similar values of $T_U$ and $C_o$.
+Second, we predict that in addition to the TLSs responsible for the universal properties, there exists a second type of TLS with much higher (by a factor $\sim \cdot 10^2$) coupling to phonons and with a DOS given in Fig. 2.
+This prediction could in principle be checked by using the powerful technique of phonon echo \cite{GG76,GHSD79,NFHE04}, adjusted to fit the above characteristics of the asymmetric excitations.